cerbos/sveltekit-clerk-cerbos/README.md

 npm run cerbos
 ```

-Which will use the config at `./cerbos/cerbos.yaml` to start Cerbos.
+Which will use the yaml policy files at `cerbos/policies/*.yaml` to configure authorization policies for Cerbos.

 The `cerbos/policies` directory contains the policies that will be loaded into Cerbos when it starts.
 You can edit these policies to see how they affect the behavior of the app.